-This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts; the University of Oregon; Pacific University; and Bushnell University.
-These six organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
+This project is a collaborative partnership between Pacific University, local school districts, community colleges, and partner universities These organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
 The project consists of four distinct focus areas including recruitment-selection, clinical practice, hiring-placement, and mentoring-induction.
 Taken together, the four areas and the proposed links within our project design yield the opportunity both to eliminate the gap between our changing student demographic and the demographic of our teaching staff while producing high quality teachers.
-It is our intent, when fully implemented, to work with over 50 student teachers per year and to eliminate the persistent diversity gap in our teaching staff within the next ten years.
+It is our intent, when fully implemented, to work with over 50 student teachers per year and to eliminate the persistent identity gap in our teaching staff within the next ten years.

 Why do we need the Pathways in Education Program?

 Over the past 12 years, the percentage of students from diverse cultural backgrounds has more than tripled in Lane County from just over ten percent to 39%.
 During the same time period, Lane County has seen only a slight increase in the number of teachers from diverse backgrounds currently reaching just over ten percent.
 The gap that exists in Lane County reflects the gap throughout the state of Oregon first acknowledged in the 1991 Minority Teacher Act, a gap that has continued to grow over the past twenty-four years.
 The Pathways in Education program is designed to address this persistent issue by producing and supporting effective teachers who mirror the diversity of students in our classrooms.

 - Individualized academic support throughout the program, from application to license